amarteragundi/mail-monk/README.md

 # Mail Monk

-A email based feedback system developed using MERN Stack.
+An email based feedback system.
-ES2015 Modules is used.
+This app is built using the MERN stack.
+Module type : ES2015 Modules.